DrewBradley/ticTacToe-2010fe-solo-project/README.md

-# Tic Tac Toe
+# Tic Tac Turing
 ## Overview
+Have you ever wondered which 2010FE Mod 1 instructor would win in a battle?
+Well, this will definitely not answer that question!
-Tic Tac Toe brings the classic game into the 20th century.
+Tic Tac Turing brings the classic game of tic tac toe to life, and allows you to play as any one of your favorite 2010FE Mod 1 instructors.
+Who will you be???

 ### Game
 Players can win by getting three (3) of their tokens in a row, column, or diagonal.
-If all squares are filled, then the game is declared a draw.
+If all squares are filled, and neither player has won, then the game is declared a draw.
 ### Features
 Scores are displayed on either side of the board under the corresponding player's token symbol.